RagTag-Dev-Team/RightStudio/docs/docs/guide/components/mui/tabs.md

 ### Tabs pills

-You can use the `pill = 'true'` prop to get the pills style.
+You can use the `pill='true'` prop to get the pills style.
 Here is an example of how to use the pills:

 ```tsx
 // MUI Imports